foreachidea/Cubinets/README.md

 ## Example Kitchen Assembly

+This example contains handfull of cabinets and voids for the boiler, extractor and cooker.

-copy/paste these values to a "params" spreadsheet and click Assemble
+copy/paste these values to a "params" spreadsheet and click Assemble.

 ```
 void	400